Introduction to Permissions

 oxide.show user [username]

 to view all the permissions that a user has.
-This can help identify if they are missing a necessary permission or have one that they should not.
+This can help identify if they are missing a necessary permission or have one that they should not. - Verify parent group relationships: If you're using group inheritance, make sure that the parent-child relationships are set up correctly and don't contain any circular references.

 Conclusion

-Understanding and effectively managing Oxide permissions is crucial for the smooth operation of your Rust server.
+Understanding and effectively managing Oxide permissions is crucial for the smooth operation of your game server.
 With the knowledge you've gained from this guide, you should be equipped to handle any permissions setup your server needs.

 Remember to stay in the loop with new plugins, as they may introduce new permissions.
 Staying on top of this will help ensure your users have the best possible experience on your server.